You’ve Been Diagnosed with Multiple Sclerosis

 There is good news, the toast lands sticky side up.

-- 85% of those diagnosed will not need to use a wheelchair on a full time basis
+- Only 15% of those diagnosed will need to use a wheelchair on a full time basis

-- There are plenty of people who carry on their life as if they have not been diagnosed with MS
+- Plenty of people who carry on their life as if they have not been diagnosed with MS

-- It can be a trigger to change your career and you could be much happier
+- It can be a trigger to change your career and be much happier

 - MS doesn’t affect fertility